gurditsingh/hydeout/_posts/test.md

 ## Concurrency Control
+How does Delta Lake deal with multiple concurrent reads and writes.
+Because Delta Lake is runs on Apache Spark, the expectation is that multiple users concurrently modify a single table.
 Delta Lake provides ACID transaction guarantees between reads and writes.

 -   Readers continue to see the consistent snapshot view of the table that the Spark job started with, even when the table is modified during the job.
 -   Multiple writers can simultaneously modify a table and see a consistent snapshot view of the table and there will be a serial order for these writes.